foundation/supercollider/README.md

 });
 ```

-You can also omit the source and destination settings, and use the same method in the middle of a Gulp stream.
-The function takes in a folder of Markdown files, and transforms them into compiled HTML files.
+You can also omit the source and destination settings, and use the same method in the middle of a Gulp stream (or any Node stream that happens to use Vinyl files).
+The function takes in a glob of Markdown files, and transforms them into compiled HTML files.

 ```js
 gulp.src('./pages/*.md')